 A brake is mounted on the motor of Joints #3 and #4 to prevent the shaft from moving down due to the weight of the end effector while the power to the Controller is OFF or while the motor is in OFF status (MOTOR OFF).
+(The brake for Joint #4 is only installed to G6-3.)

-Move the shaft down to its lower limit before starting the replacement procedure by following the removal steps.
+Move the shaft down to its lower limit before the replacement procedure following the removal steps from (1) to (3).